5.13 FAQs for External Examiners

 Annual reports, with departmental responses, will be published on the University’s AberLearn Blackboard site and will be available to registered students at the University.
 It is therefore important that reference is not made to individual candidates and individual members of staff by name.

-4. How is my annual report considered?
+4. How is the annual report considered?

 5. Fees and expenses – how and when are they paid?